reg-support/reg-dev-guide/file_structure/README.md

 - `_registrationfields.liquid`
   + drop-in containing templates for building all necessary fields for a registration form, including default values (e.g. pre-populated drop-down menu of U.S. states)
 - `_themecss.liquid`
+  + 'themecss.liquid' houses additonal CSS code for the theme.
+It overrides the Bootstrap CSS.

 ## Emails (a.k.a.
 Notifications)